InfuseAI/primehub-site/docs/concepts/designs/admission.md

 Both of them use the same structure to define a configuration, but they are invoked in a different api lifecycle before a kubernetes object persisted into the etcd.

-You can find a introduction at [A Guide to Kubernetes Admission Controllers](https://kubernetes.io/blog/2019/03/21/a-guide-to-kubernetes-admission-controllers/)
+You can find a introducion at [A Guide to Kubernetes Admission Controllers](https://kubernetes.io/blog/2019/03/21/a-guide-to-kubernetes-admission-controllers/)

 For users, they should care about the `namespaceSelector` in a configuraion.
 We made an admission webhook only working with labeled namespaces.

 ### hub group quota

-* kind: `ValidatingWebhookConfiguration`
+* kind: `MutatingWebhookConfiguration`
 * namespaceSelector: `primehub.io/resources-validation-webhook: "enabled"`

+In order to make sure pods have valid quota, users should aware when hub group quota admission is not working normally.

+Therefore, when a pod created from jupyterhub, it has a initContainer which has a wrong image name called `admission-is-not-found`.
+Hub group quota takes the responsibility to remove this initContainer.
+Otherwise, users will see the error messages due to not existed image and fail to spawn a jupyter server.
+(One thing to noted is that jupyterhub will be restarted if there are 5 consecutive spawn failures)

+For other pods which are not created from jupyterhub, they will just pass because the failurePolicy is set to `Ignore`.

 ### airgap image replacer